 Hiring brilliant talent for any job can be a challenge.
-Retaining good staff can be even more difficult during Brexit for UK’s hospitality industry.
+Retaining good hospitality staff can be even more difficult during Brexit for UK’s hospitality industry.
 Restaurant, bar and cafe businesses experience a seemingly never-ending recruitment drive and high proportion of workers coming from EU and overseas.

 The outcome of Brexit and uncertainty over the future of the hospitality sector has been wide-spread.
 Fears over staff shortage are building in line with anticipation for updated immigration laws.
-The 3S POS team recently attended the annual UK Hospitality ‘Shaping the Future’ event, where many speakers and panellists from the restaurant and hotel industry expressed their concerns.
+The 3S POS team recently attended the annual UK Hospitality ‘Shaping the Future’ event, where many speakers and panelists from the restaurant and hotel industry expressed their concerns.

 Back in 2017, the British Hospitality Association published the Labour Migration Report, predicting a staggering shortage of 60,000 hospitality workers per year.

 With regions such as London heavily relying on EU migrant workforce (up to 75% of workers coming from EU in some roles), the hospitality sector currently needs around 62,000 new EU migrants per annum to maintain its current activities and to grow.
 See below illustration.

 According to research by Planday, 53% of hospitality workers think that Brexit has made the UK a less welcoming place to live and work.

 In response to these statistics, we have come up with some top tips for hiring great hospitality staff and improving their workplace wellbeing and satisfaction.

 It’s important to recognise and celebrate success and hard work that your staff show.
 After all, they are the face of your brand and work to deliver your vision.
 According to research by the IRF, higher levels of motivation and motivated performance translate into a 53% reduction in worker turnover.